 Detta stycke finns inte på svenska, därför visas den engelska versionen.

 Marsela Dauti is a Marie Curie Fellow at the Department of Government.
-Her research focuses on issues of government accountability, women's representation in politics, and evidence-based policy making.
-Dauti received her PhD and MSW from the Brown School of Social Work at Washington University in Saint Louis.
-Before joining the Department of Government at Uppsala University, she was an Associate Professor at the University of Tirana and the University of New York in Tirana (Albania).
+She holds a PhD and MSW from the Brown School of Social Work at Washington University in St. Louis, and MA from the Department of Gender Studies at Central European University.
+Before joining the Department of Government, she was an Associate Professor at the University of Tirana and the University of New York in Tirana.

 Finns även på

 My research focuses on democratization processes in post-authoritarian regimes, addressing questions concerning government responsiveness, citizens’ engagement in decision making, and women’s political empowerment.
 My current research project, funded by the European Union's Horizon 2020 Research and Innovation Programme, examines the impact of gender quotas on local decision making.
 I combine natural language processing with qualitative and quantitative analysis to investigate whether and how gender quotas affect democratic accountability and service responsiveness in local councils.
 I have published articles in the British Journal of Social Work, Global Social Welfare, Social Development Issues, Journal of Human Rights and Social Work, East European Politics and Societies, International Social Work, and Community Development Journal.
 I have served as a consultant for several development agencies (e.g., UNDP, UN Women, and NDI).
 I am keen on supporting policymakers, development practitioners, and human rights activists to integrate evidence in their work, and strengthen the impact of the social work profession on policymaking processes.

 Dauti, M. (2019).
 Do community scorecards enhance the responsiveness of government officials?
 Evidence from the implementation of a development project in Albania.
 Social Development Issues, 41(1), 1-14.